terrencewei/DEMO-SpringCloudStudy/README.md

                 Details refer to https://docs.docker.com/compose/compose-file/#resources
         6. Gradle dependence improments, the current gralde building file version is copied from https://stash.aaxisgroup.net/projects/ATH/repos/springcloud-verification/browse
         And simplify by me from 3 files to 2 files: build.gradle and settings.gradle, and the structure in build.gradle is still not good:
+            0) currently structure not support complie with specific version
             1) Variable definition of libs is not good, because of not every module need some of the dependence, like libs.springcloud, need more decoupling
             2) Scope in libs is different, some of them are complie but some are runtime, still, need more decoupling
             3) My advice is not using this ext.libs definition structure any more, each subproject should have different dependence, even this seems redundant in build.gradle, but can avoid redundancy in generated jar file
             4) Less gradle file is better.
 Finally we just need only one gradle file, not 2, its unnecessary and will have bad development experience
+        7. Batch indexing for elasticsearch should support partical indexing and resume from break-point Should get price and stock from FeignClient in method:
+            /catalog-service/
+                com.aaxis.microservice.training.demo1.service.ESProductIndexService.queryRecords
+        8. Redundant code about search product and search product using elasticsearch
+        9. Redundant config in application.yml of each module